vsilaev/tascalate-concurrent/README.md

 static <T> Promise<T> from(CompletionStage<T> stage)
 ```
 It behaves as the following:
-1. If the supplied `stage` is already a `Promise` then it is returned unchenged
+1. If the supplied `stage` is already a `Promise` then it is returned unchanged
 2. If `stage` is a `CompletableFuture` then a specially-tailored wrapper is returned.
 3. If `stage` additionally implements `Future` then specialized wrapper is returned that delegates all the blocking methods defined in `Future` API
 4. Otherwise generic wrapper is created with good-enough implementation of blocking `Future` API atop of asynchronous `CompletionStage` API.